 Home Depot (HD) Gains As Market Dips: What You Should Know

-Heading into today, shares of the home-improvement retailer had gained 8.83% over the past month, outpacing the Retail-Wholesale sector's gain of 5.93% and the S&P 500's gain of 4.87% in that time.
+Heading into today, shares of the home-improvement retailer had gained 1.36% over the past month, lagging the Retail-Wholesale sector's gain of 5.08% and the S&P 500's gain of 3.25% in that time.

-HD will be looking to display strength as it nears its next earnings release, which is expected to be May 21, 2019.
-The company is expected to report EPS of $2.19, up 5.29% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $26.43 billion, up 5.94% from the prior-year quarter.
+HD will be looking to display strength as it nears its next earnings release, which is expected to be November 17, 2020.
+The company is expected to report EPS of $3, up 18.58% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $31.44 billion, up 15.49% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $10.09 per share and revenue of $111.38 billion, which would represent changes of +2.02% and +2.94%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.43 per share and revenue of $125.72 billion.
+These totals would mark changes of +11.51% and +14.05%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for HD.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0% lower within the past month.
-HD is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.69% higher.
+HD is currently sporting a Zacks Rank of #3 (Hold).

-It is also worth noting that HD currently has a PEG ratio of 1.79.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Building Products - Retail stocks are, on average, holding a PEG ratio of 1.32 based on yesterday's closing prices.
+We can also see that HD currently has a PEG ratio of 2.13.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Building Products - Retail stocks are, on average, holding a PEG ratio of 1.22 based on yesterday's closing prices.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 82, which puts it in the top 33% of all 250+ industries.